Home Blog Sony Pictures’ Kraven the Hunter early reviews are anything but encouraging

 Sony’s Spider-Man Universe has had a rocky history, with hits like Venom overshadowed by flops like Morbius.
 Kraven the Hunter appears to be another step backward, lacking the spark to justify its existence without Spider-Man.

 With no other SSU films currently slated for release, it seems Sony may finally hit pause on this ambitious but uneven universe.
-Instead, the focus may shift toward more promising projects like Spider-Man: Beyond the Spider-Verse and the highly anticipated Spider-Man 4 in the Marvel Cinematic Universe.
+Instead, the focus may shift toward more promising projects like Spider-Man: Beyond the Spider-Verse and the highly anticipated Spider-Man 4 in the marvel Cinematic Universe.

 Also Read: Simea: Moana 2’s New Character Stealing Hearts